freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 - use the Edit menu > Node properties > Edit node details in-line
 - Command search (Ctrl+F1), type "details", choose the matching menu item
 - right-click on the node > Edit > Edit node details in-line.
-- double-click on node details.
+- double-click on node details (if details already exist for the node).

 **2. Dialog** editing in a floating editor.
 The details dialog, a basic text editor, has more robust editing tools (via a menu bar, a toolbar, and hotkeys).
 Hyperlinks can be created in node details - but only in the node details dialog (Ctrl+H).